dropclick/vue-cockpit-portfolio/README.md

 # vue-cockpit-portfolio
-A sample portfolio webpage with cockpit as headless cms and a frontend based on vue.js and bootstrap
+A sample portfolio webpage with cockpit as headless cms and a frontend based on vue.js and bootstrap.

 ## Introduction